kevinwlu/iot/lesson1/README.md

 * App passwords > Select the app (Mail) and device (Raspberry Pi) > GENERATE

-### 2. Click the [Terminal](https://en.wikipedia.org/wiki/Terminal_emulator) icon at the left of the menu bar to open a Terminal and enter
+### 2. Click the [Command-line interface](https://en.wikipedia.org/wiki/Command-line_interface) [Terminal](https://en.wikipedia.org/wiki/Terminal_emulator) icon at the left of the menu bar to open a Terminal and enter

 #### Clone the IoT repository on a Raspberry Pi